District Press Release, 2/13/17

 In FY17, the District’s proposed budget falls in excess of $8.3 million below adequacy as determined by the SFRA.
 This fact, along with the constant demands placed on our programs as a result of continued and significant enrollment growth, has made it extremely difficult to raise standards and expand opportunities for our students.
 In fact, we are and will continue to communicate the point that our students have fewer opportunities than students attending schools in Districts that receive a far more proportionate share of state aid.
 Kingsway is a District that must grow to meet the demands of a rapidly expanding student body in order to provide the rigor, opportunity, and quality of program for our students to compete in the highly competitive global community.

 “We believe that state aid should be distributed fairly and equitably based on a formula that takes into account each town’s property tax base, its ability to pay, increases and decreases in enrollment, and the special needs of the children.
-This reform plan (Senate Bill 2372) will help Kingsway and other communities provide a quality education while protecting local taxpayers.
+The Senate Select Committee on School Funding Fairness (SR-100) will help Kingsway and other communities provide a quality education while protecting local taxpayers.
 It’s a strong step in the right direction."